wjt/fedc-2021-talk/talk.md

 ![proportion.png](images/proportion.png)

-This made me wonder: if so many of the most-frequently-updated repositories are in fact open source, how do the totals break down, both on Flathub in general, and for repos monitored by External Data Checker in particular?
+This made me wonder: if so many of the most-frequently-updated repositories are in fact open-source or fully distributed by Flathub, how does that compare to the proportion of apps of each kind on Flathub as a whole.

 As I've mentioned, of the 112 repos that external data checker has ever updated, just 36 are extra-data.
 The remaining 76 are normal, redistributable Flatpaks.
 This is actually almost as many as the 79 extra-data apps that Flathub has in total.
 But in relative terms, the external data checker is used for almost half (45%) of those extra-data apps, compared to just 5% of other apps.

+(If you are wondering why this chart shows almost 1,600 apps on Flathub, while `flatpak remote-list --app` shows a smidge over 1,200 and other lists fewer still, it's because I am including runtimes, extensions–like over 100 plugins for digital audio workstations!—and EOLed apps.)

 Personally, I find these numbers quite reassuring.
 I think it is reasonable to ask whether it is really desirable for Flathub to publish these extra-data wrappers for proprietary apps.
 Even if you ignore the free software angle, I'll quote [from the Flathub website](https://github.com/flathub/flathub/wiki/App-Submission#someone-else-has-put-my-app-on-flathubwhat-do-i-do):